RaghavJindal2000/RaghavJindal2000/README.md

 - 👯 I’m looking to collaborate on Python Projects

-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with AI

 - 💬 Ask me about anything related to technology and programming; I'm happy to help!